 Facebook Marketplace has steadily expanded over the last couple years, slowly moving away from just another version of Craigslist to a more reputable network of buyers and sellers.
 Marketplace is also showing job postings, and Facebook has added ticket sales as well as products from other retailers’ shopping pages.

 “We’ll kind of look and see what’s popular, what people want to engage with,” Deb Liu, the Facebook VP who oversees Marketplace told Recode.
 “So if people are searching or looking for something, we want to make that available to them.”

 So how do you access Marketplace?
 When you open the Facebook app on your phone, you should now see a shop icon at the bottom.
 When you tap on the icon, you’ll find photos of items for sale, and you can filter your results by location, category, and price.
 Much like other online marketplaces, you can further simplify your results by selecting categories like Household, Electronics, and Apparel.
 And if you don’t want to search in just your neighborhood, you can use the location tool to switch to a different region.

 Once something has caught your eye, simply tap on the image for details, such as a product description, name and profile photo of the seller, and its location.
 If you’re ready to take the plunge, you can send the seller a direct message from Marketplace to make an offer.
 From there, you’re on your own — “Facebook does not facilitate the payment or delivery of items in Marketplace,” Ku noted.

-Update: Facebook Marketplace now includes offerings from actual retailers.
+Update: Facebook Marketplace now offers home services.